Jrogbaaa/The-Way/README.md

 ## Recent Updates (July/August 2024)

+- **UI Consistency & Model Images**: Unified the header styling (title font, color gradient, container rounding) between the Gallery and Creator Gallery pages for a more consistent look and feel.
+Updated the preview images for the Bea, Cristina, and Jaime models on the Creator Gallery page with new provided photos.
 - **Gallery Upload and Display Enhancements**: Improved the gallery functionality with several key updates:
   - Added robust image upload to Supabase storage with proper authentication
   - Implemented automatic gallery refresh after successful uploads